martiansideofthemoon/relic-retrieval/README.md

 }
 ```

-To perform this with dense-RELiC (or any of our other baselines), run the corresponding evaluation script with the `--split test` flag:
+To make this file with dense-RELiC (or any of our other baselines), run the corresponding evaluation script with the `--split test` flag:

 ```
 python scripts/relic_evaluation.py \